jeroennoten/Laravel-AdminLTE/README.md

 @stop
 ```

-Now, you just return this view from a controller, as usual.
-It is recommended to check out [AdminLTE](https://almsaeedstudio.com) to find out how to build beautiful content for your admin panel.
-As a first preview, this is an example image of what you can get with the previous blade template:
+Now, and as usual, you just return this view from a controller.
+It is a recommendation to check out [AdminLTE](https://almsaeedstudio.com) to find out how to build beautiful content for your admin panel.
+As a preview, the next image shows what you can get with the previous blade template:

 ![AdminLTE Dashboard](assets/img/dashboard.png)

 ## 5. Artisan Console Commands

-This package provides a few artisan commands in order to manage its resources.
+This package provides some artisan commands in order to manage its resources.
 These commands are explained in the next sections.

 ### 5.1 The `adminlte:install` Command

 You can install all the required and some additional package resources using the `php artisan adminlte:install` command.
 Without any option it will install the AdminLTE package assets, the configuration file and the translations.
-You can also install the package **Authentication Views** adding `--type=enhanced` option, or additional to the Authentication Views also the package **Basic Views** and **Routes** adding the `--type=full` option to the `adminlte:install` command.
+You can also install the package **Authentication Views** adding the `--type=enhanced` option, or additional to the Authentication Views also the package **Basic Views** and **Routes** adding the `--type=full` option to the command.

-#### 5.1.1 Options
+#### 5.1.1 Command Options

 - `--force`: Use this option to force the overwrite of any existing files by default.